-Wondering what to do with all the plastic Easter eggs you have lying around after Easter?
+Wondering what to do with all the plastic Easter eggs you have laying around after Easter?
 My daughter and I came up with a fun plastic Easter eggs idea that is our new favorite Mommy & Me activity!
 We even managed to make a fun learning game out of those plastic eggs.

 How to reuse plastic Easter Eggs

 I did not purchase one single plastic egg this Easter yet I have 6 dozen of them in my house.
 Six dozen.
 New.
 Plastic eggs.

 They came from Easter egg hunts and baskets- but NOT the ones from the Easter bunny.
 I caught the Easter Bunny in my house; I even got a picture (of the Eater bunny in my house).
 We discussed plastic eggs.
 He agreed- no eggs. 😉

 Yet I still have quite the collection.
 SO what do I do with all those plastic eggs after Easter?
 I could save a few for next year (not that I need to since we will get 6 dozen more), throw them out… but I thought of something fun instead: a mommy and me activity idea for some fun, educational sensory play!